nssprogrammer/stefan-cl/README.md

-# Stefan-CL: Continual Learning as a Moving-Boundary Problem
+# Continual Learning as a Multiphase Moving-Boundary Problem

 A level-set formulation of continual learning in which the **stability–plasticity dilemma** is recast as a classical **Stefan (melting/solidification) problem**, with the